 George Calverly built a café at the East end of town and his wife operated it.
 Everett Sickler and Albert Krieg built the Battle Axe Inn in 1924.
 It burned on November 7, 1950.
 Charlie Hill built and ran Hills Place across from the Battle Axe Inn from 1932 until it burned in 1969.
 The Rafferty’s built and ran a hotel next to the Battle Axe Inn.
 It changed hands and names, the Tyrolean Lodge and the Mountain View, several times before it burned down in 1954.

 Samuel Welch left Virginia at the age of 19 and traveled to Oregon via the old Oregon Trail in 1842.
+He travelled down the Columbia River and portaged around Celilo Falls.
 He settled first in Brush Prairie Washington but soon claimed land near Orient, east of the Gresham.

 Samuel died in 1898 and Billy continued the operation.
 Their land is where The Resort at The Mountain now lies.